BOLD Infrastructure for Alzheimer's Act

 - Finally, the Centers will expand innovative public private partnerships that focus on addressing cognitive impairment and health disparities.

-Award cooperative agreements to public health departments:
+Award funding to public health departments:

-Increase data collection, analysis and timely reporting:
+Increase data analysis and timely reporting:

 - CDC will increase the analysis and timely public reporting of data on Alzheimer's, cognitive decline, caregiving, and health disparities.